manan-bedi2908/Google-Image-Scraper/README.md

 - Go to Google Chrome
 - Click on three dots on the rightmost top corner
 - Go to help and click on about Google Chrome.
 You will find the chrome version here
-- Download the same chrome driver from here  " https://chromedriver.storage.googleapis.com/index.html "
+- Download the chrome driver according to your version from here  " https://chromedriver.storage.googleapis.com/index.html " (In case the driver for your version is not available, download the nearest one version driver
 - Put it inside the same folder of your code